 California has recently adopted some laws that have significantly changed the landscape for owners of both single-family homes and multifamily buildings.
 Specifically, under Assembly Bill No. 68 and No. 881, homeowners throughout the state are now allowed to build an Accessory Dwelling Unit (ADU) , a Junior Accessory Dwelling Unit (JADU) or both.
+If this is already too much jargon for you, here’s the definition of an ADU.

 Junior Accessory Dwelling Unit – What is a JADU?

-The new California ADU laws which went into effect January 1, 2020, allows homeowners to build a Junior Accessory Dwelling Unit (JADU) on their property in addition to the main house and an ADU.
+The new California ADU laws which went into effect January 1, 2020, allow homeowners to build a Junior Accessory Dwelling Unit (JADU) on their property in addition to the main house and an ADU.
 The Junior ADU is limited to 500sf, but that’s enough space for a studio or 1-bedroom unit.
 Los Angeles and other Southern California cities are following the direction of the State and integrating these new laws into their specific ordinances.

 The California and Los Angeles requirements state that the JADU unit must be within the existing ‘envelope’ of the main home (with an ability to add an additional 150 square feet for ingress/egress).
 Let’s explain that and give a few examples…

 If you have an attached garage, it is considered to be within the envelope of the home, so you could convert it into a Junior ADU (maximum 500sf).
 Alternatively, if you have an extra bedroom (or two) or other space in your home that you’re not using, you could ‘wall it off’ to separate it from the rest of the house and create a JADU out of that space.
-If neither of these is possible, you could consider doing an addition to your home (be it a large bedroom or family room), and then convert that space to a JADU by adding kitchen/bathroom/etc.
+If neither of these is possible, you could consider doing an addition to your home (be it a large bedroom or family room), and then convert that space to a JADU by adding a kitchen/bathroom/etc.

 Los Angeles Junior Accessory Dwelling Unit Guidelines & Requirements: